What are your organization’s key performance indicators?

 Organizational Development (OD) reports suggest the following quality of thinking:

-As an employer you cannot guarantee your future, so how can you guarantee the careers of your employees?
+- As an employer, you cannot guarantee your future, so how can you secure the careers of your employees?

-Have you measured the gap between the talent you need in five years in comparison to the talent currently available?
+- Have you measured the gap between the talent you need in five years in comparison to the ability currently available?

-Are training products on your list of investments to ensure employees of all ages can achieve ‘sustainable’ employability within your organization or elsewhere?
+- Are you training products on your list of investments to ensure employees of all ages can achieve ‘sustainable’ employability within your organization or elsewhere?

-These and many other issues face organizations of all sizes and mission.
+These and many other issues face organizations of all sizes and missions.
 We will be pleased to explore the OD report option with your organization.